gspitz01/roomba-snake/README.md

 The Roombas will have cameras with color detection.
 There will be a GUI displaying the main Roomba's camera on the person's monitor and they will be controlling the main Roomba.
 They will control the Roomba to move towards other Roombas.

+Roles:
-My role: I will be doing the color detection and probably another feature or two depending on how fast/well the color detection is done.
-(Probably designing and implementing Roomba movement)

-The color implementation will be done using the OpenCV module and PiCamera module for Python.

-The rest of project for my parts are going to be done in Python.
+Alvin: doing the color detection and probably another feature or two depending on how fast/well the color detection is done.
+(Probably designing and implementing Roomba movement) The color implementation will be done using the OpenCV module and PiCamera module for Python.
+The rest of project for Alvin's parts are going to be done in Python.

+Paul: controlling the Roomba with a PS4 controller

+Greg: Setting up the camera view for the user-controlled Roomba, maybe GUI

 Possible suggestions: